The Iver Make-up Academy based in the heart of Pinewood Studios is the leading ,industry based training school for make-up and hair artists.

-Incredibly passionate about their work, they have enlisted the help of their colleagues, the leading specialists in hair, make-up and prosthetics, to share their knowledge with students at the new academy.
+Incredibly passionate about their work, they have enlisted the help of their colleagues, the leading specialists in hair, make-up and prosthetics in TV, Film, theatre,fashion and events to share their knowledge with students at the new academy.
+This in turn opens up pathways for every graduate to obtain work throughout each and every medium.

-The Iver Make-up Academy vision - An interview with some of the founders
+The Iver Make-up Academy vision - An interview with some of the tutors.

 Q. How did you choose the teaching team for the new academy?